 Since PPPoE enables a large number of host to form a network unit and control, bill each host, it is widely used in community, buildings, and campus.
 And the prevailing ADSL broadband access way has adopted the PPPoE protocol.
 As for DHCP, it is typically used to dynamically assign IP addresses to a company's LAN or the Internet.

+There is not better than the other, they serve two entirely different functions, with zero overlap.
 Both PPPoE and DHCP are critical in connecting to the network, which works to acquire IP address.
 What distinguishes PPPoE vs DHCP is the methods to obtain IP.
 Using PPPoE, you have to configure a username and password first, which will make authentication next time you turn on the network to acquire an IP.
 As for DHCP, the IP will be assigned automatically to you without authentication.